 ,” which is borrowed from the commercial world’s continuous cycle of create-learn-repeat.
 Lean startup walks innovators through a disciplined process for creating social innovation and, in our research, we have found that the process doubles or triples the viability of social ideas.

 is also crucial for the social sector.
 We have said before that “impact is the bottom line for the social sector.”
 Research and greater focus on impact measurement and accountability

 have helped define impact and shifted the paradigm for the sector, helping advance our progress exponentially.
 Another benefit of impact is that it leads to additional sources of capital, such as impact investing

 .
 When it comes to impact and scale, we practice what we have coined as “social alchemy

 With decades of research at our disposal, we now have the luxury of knowing what works well for the social sector.
 To take advantage of this knowledge and maximize innovation and impact in the social sector, understanding your true aim is critically important.
 Here is our quick recipe for success:

 For community-based organizations, balancing the tension between innovation and impact means knowing the difference between the two and focusing on impact when enough research is available to guide the implementation of best practices.
-Organizations should focus on programs where best practices are well-established and customize them for the community to maximize impact, but they should also implement programs for which best practices are virtually non-existent or unclear and where impact measurement is key to figuring out what could work.
+Organizations should focus on programs where best practices are well-established and customize them for the community to maximize impact, but they should also implement programs for which best practices are non-existent or unclear and where impact measurement is key to figuring out what could work.
 Think of it like baking a cake.
 When you use a great recipe, you know that your cake will turn out well.
 The same is true of research-based programs yielding impact.
 But, when you don’t have a recipe, you have to experiment and measure your results to determine what works best and keep improving the recipe.
-When you’re operating without a recipe in the social sector, it pays to follow lean startup carefully to adapt your program as new information and research emerge to increase your chances for impact.
+When you’re operating without a recipe in the social sector, it pays to follow lean startup carefully, adapting your program as new information and research emerge to increase your chances for impact.